What is an Executor?

 Can I Force An Executor to Step Down?

-Any beneficiary to a will who is worried that the executor is not performing his duties properly can take action.
+Any beneficiary to a will who is worried that the executor of a UK will is not performing his duties properly can take action.

 The executor’s duties are clearly set out in the “Executor’s Oath” [as contained in Section 25 of the 1925 Administration of Estates Act] as follows: